A guide for first-time visitors to gay bathhouses

 - How to pack for a visit: Practical tips so you’re prepared and comfortable

-I created this site because no one should have to guess their way through a visit to the baths.
+Auntie created this site because no one should have to guess their way through a visit to the baths.
 This guide is written from lived experience within bathhouse culture, not speculation.

 Frequently Asked Questions (FAQ)